w3c/wai-about-wai/_about/groups/apawg/contribute.md

 ## Github issues and pull requests

-Much of the technical work is done in the [W3C PFWG repository on GitHub](https://github.com/w3c/apa/).
+Much of the technical work is done in the [W3C APA WG repository on GitHub](https://github.com/w3c/apa/).
 A [GitHub account](http://github.com/) is required for the following functionality.
 In addition to using the comments list described above to submit input, you may:

 - [Watch the repository](https://help.github.com/articles/watching-repositories/);
 - [File issues](https://guides.github.com/features/issues/);